-Centre may reduce Income Tax slabs to boost economic activity
+Centre may reduce Income Tax slabs: What does the salaried class have to say

 New Delhi, Oct 01: In a bid to boost spending and give an impetus to economic activity, the Union Government may change Income Tax slabs so as to increase the disposable income among working class which would in turn drive consumption, say reports.